pauliacomi/pyGAPS/docs/manual/modelling.rst

 In pyGAPS, the :meth:`~pygaps.classes.modelisotherm.ModelIsotherm` is the class which contains all the model parameters.
-While it is instantiated using discrete data, it does not store it.
+While it is instantiated using discrete data, it does not store it directly.
 Another principal difference from the PointIsotherm class is that, while the former can contain both the adsorption and desorption branch of the physical isotherm, the latter contains a model for only one branch, determined at initialisation.

-Currently only several models are implemented, from the pyIAST code.

-    - Henry
+Currently the models implemented are:

-    - BET
+    - Henry: :mod:`~pygaps.calculations.models_isotherm.henry`
-    - Langmuir
+    - Langmuir: :mod:`~pygaps.calculations.models_isotherm.langmuir`
-    - Double Site Langmuir
+    - Double Site Langmuir: :mod:`~pygaps.calculations.models_isotherm.dslangmuir`
-    - Triple Site Langmuir
+    - Triple Site Langmuir: :mod:`~pygaps.calculations.models_isotherm.tslangmuir`
+    - BET: :mod:`~pygaps.calculations.models_isotherm.bet`
-    - Quadratic
+    - Quadratic: :mod:`~pygaps.calculations.models_isotherm.quadratic`
-    - Temkin Approximation
+    - Temkin Approximation: :mod:`~pygaps.calculations.models_isotherm.temkinapprox`

-Further models, as well as user-customisable versions will be added when the modelling functionality is re-written in a latter version.
+    - Toth: :mod:`~pygaps.calculations.models_isotherm.toth`
+    - Jensen-Seaton: :mod:`~pygaps.calculations.models_isotherm.jensenseaton`
+    - Wilson VST: :mod:`~pygaps.calculations.models_isotherm.wvst`
+    - Flory-Huggins VST: :mod:`~pygaps.calculations.models_isotherm.fhvst`

+For an explanation of each model, visit its respective reference page.
+Custom models can also be added to the list if you are willing to write them.
+See the procedure :ref:`below <modelling-custom>`.

 .. _modelling-examples: